giahuy2201/Type/README.md

 A static webpage to test your typing speed.

 Last month, I bought myself a keyboard to avoid sticking with my laptop all day since i noticed the deterioration of my eyes and wrists.
 The new keyboard - Anne Pro 2 - is white wireless 60%-sized, and it gives me a wonderful time typing and flexible posture.
 I love it so far.
 And because i like to type, I had a long time practicing it on [10fastfingers](https://10fastfingers.com).
-But the fact that the website requires Internet to get the results which i have little care for and the boring interface encourages me to make a own version.
+But the fact that the website requires Internet to get the results which i have little care for and the boring interface encourages me to make my own version.

 ![Picture of my just-bought keyboard](images/newKeyboard.jpg)